Get audit and debug logs

 View logs for a specific request

-All log events for an external request into Identity Cloud are assigned the same unique transaction ID.
+All log events for an external request into Advanced Identity Cloud are assigned the same unique transaction ID.

 The x-forgerock-transactionid